This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Difficulty in nursing

-Fortunately for most mild fractures, there are no lasting consequences or symptoms.
-Sometimes the immediate signs are so insignificant that the fracture is not detected.
+Fortunately, most mild fractures have no lasting consequences or symptoms.
+Sometimes, the immediate signs are so insignificant that the fracture is undetected.

 Signs of Moderate to Severe Skull Fractures

 Physical signs of a more severe skull fracture in a newborn may include swelling, a lump, or a depression on the head.
-There may be bruising around the eyes or fluid or blood coming out of the baby’s ears or nose.
+There may be bruising around the eyes, fluid, or blood from the baby’s ears or nose.

 A more severe skull fracture may cause brain damage or a traumatic brain injury.
 Signs include: